Neeham/Twitter-like-website/README.md

 - Amanda Kolopanis @Amanda-Kolopa
 - Hassan Sarhan @h-sarhan
 - Loujain Al-Nakeeb @Loujain-Al-Nakeeb
-- Marc-Andre Lauzier                --> Hey Guys!
-First Branch/Commit Test
+- Marc-Andre Lauzier
-- Mugisha Kakou
+- Mugisha Kakou @MelaninedUnicorn
 - Neeham Khalid @neeham
-- Mugisha Kakou	- @MelaninedUnicorn
-- Neeham Khalid
-- Oussama Zouhadi HI
+- Oussama Zouhadi
 - Zohal Mir @zohalmir

-## Languages and tools that will be used:
+## Languages and tools that will be used (This will be updated later on):